AdmiralSnackbar66/dungeon-diaries/3-Mechanics/CLI/bestiary/construct/fractal-mascot-scc.md

 "languages": "understands the languages of its creator but can't speak" "cr": "1/4"
 "traits":
   - "desc": "The fractal can move through creatures and objects as if they were difficult\
       \ terrain.
-It takes 5 (1d10) force damage if it ends its turn inside an object."
+It takes 5 (d10) force damage if it ends its turn inside an object."
     "name": "Relative Density"
 "actions":
   - "desc": "Melee Weapon Attack: +3 to hit, reach 5 ft., one target.
 Hit: 3 (1d4\
-    \ + 1) force damage, or 6 (2d4 + 1) force damage if the fractal is Medium or bigger."
+      \ + 1) force damage, or 6 (2d4 + 1) force damage if the fractal is Medium or\
+      \ bigger."
     "name": "Quantum Strike"
 "bonus_actions":
   - "desc": "The fractal's size increases by one category.
 While the fractal is Medium\
       \ or bigger, it makes Strength checks and Strength saving throws with advantage.\
       \ The fractal can become no larger than Huge via this bonus action."
     "name": "Augment"
   - "desc": "The fractal's size decreases by one category.
 While the fractal is Tiny,\
-    \ it makes attack rolls, Dexterity checks, and Dexterity saving throws with advantage.\
+      \ it makes attack rolls, Dexterity checks, and Dexterity saving throws with\
-    \ The fractal can become no smaller than 1 foot in height via this bonus action."
+      \ advantage.
+The fractal can become no smaller than 1 foot in height via this\
+      \ bonus action."
     "name": "Diminish"
 "source":
   - "SCC"
 "image": "/3-Mechanics/CLI/bestiary/construct/token/fractal-mascot-scc.webp"
 ```
 ^statblock